sematext/docs/docs/logs/quick-start.md

 sudo python configure-syslog.py $YOUR-TOKEN-GOES-RIGHT-HERE
 ```

-You can also use this snippet.
+You can also use this snippet:

 ```bash
 echo 'example.com eed460a3-9516-458c-8c5c-8e7c495665cd:Hello from Sematext!' | nc logsene-syslog-receiver.sematext.com 514